Description

 property of the Matrix

-struct provides the inverse of the current matrix instance.
-In matrix algebra, the inverse of a matrix is a matrix that, when multiplied with the original matrix, yields the identity matrix.
-This property is useful in various mathematical computations, particularly in graphics programming, where it is often necessary to reverse transformations.
+struct provides the inverse of the current matrix.
+In matrix algebra, the inverse of a matrix is a matrix that, when multiplied with the original matrix, results in the identity matrix.
+This property is useful in various mathematical and graphical computations where reversing transformations is required.

 Usage